 Returns with the movies (Yay, more massive spoilers) with the ending being a Tear Jerker.
 It leaves off with Alto apparently dead and Sheryl in a coma right after Alto confessed to Sheryl.
 The fandom's going theory was that this was how they ended up, and that Sheryl's earrings, which being made of fold quartz ignores the normal laws of time and space, kept their hearts together, for at the end one was worn by Sheryl and one was worn by Alto, making it a very Bittersweet Ending a la Together in Death.
 Among other theories.
 An interview with Kawamori later had him wondering how anyone got this idea and Jossed it by declaring that Alto survived and Sheryl woke up.

 The End Of Evangelion is definitely meant to be horrifying, but has a spark of optimism at the very end.
 It sees every human put through a death of the ego and their bodies dissolved, but Shinji gives them the chance to live again if they have the will.
 On a world wrecked by at least two disasters on a planetary scale.
-But it taught Shinji to accept himself and search for happiness, yet understanding that suffering is unavoidable in life; while some find this reassurance of hope even in the face of the apocalypse uplifting, others inevitably find it difficult to accept.
+Ultimately, Shinji learns to accept himself and search for happiness, yet understanding that suffering is unavoidable in life; while some find this reassurance of hope even in the face of the apocalypse uplifting, others inevitably find it difficult to accept.
 Likewise, he and his red-headLove Interest spent the whole series being unable to realize each other's -blatantly-obvious feelings, and the final scene hints that Shinji and Asuka at last have made a connection and may start to open up to each other.

 Now and Then, Here and There.
 Even setting aside the whole Good Girls Avoid Abortion thing, the script seems to entirely forget that Sara's parents are now never going to see her again and she's very likely going to be killed by the Earth's still supernova-ing sun.
 Shu's optimism seems just a little misplaced.